Develop the mind of a CHAMPION! Dr. G's most popular CDs will help you perform your BEST when it counts the MOST!

 Unfortunately, maintaining this outcome focus during tryouts will set you up to fail big time!
 First off, it will distract your focus from the task at hand.
 If you’re constantly worrying about how what you’re currently doing will affect your status on the team, then you’ll be distracting yourself from the immediate drill, scrimmage or exercise that you are presently doing.
 In addition, continually evaluating all that you do while you’re doing it tends to put your concentration almost completely “in your head” and you end up thinking too much.
 Remember, as an athlete, thinking is “hazardous” to your performance health.
 You can’t think and perform well.
 Doing your best is an automatic, non-thinking thing.
 Second, and as I’ve mentioned above, having an outcome focus under pressure will almost always make you too nervous and too physical ly tight to do your best.
 In fact, it’s an outcome focus that is most often responsible for choking.

 Now it may be obvious that you want to make the team.
 It may be obvious that it’s been one of your most important goals for years.
-However, you must remember the cardinal rule in sports psychology: NEVER, EVER TAKE YOUR GOALS WITH YOU INTO A PRESSURED SITUATION.
+However, you must remember the cardinal rule in peak performance: NEVER, EVER TAKE YOUR GOALS WITH YOU INTO A PRESSURED SITUATION.
 The sole purpose of your goals is to motivate you to work harder in practice.
 Goals are a motivational tool for practice only.
 Your goals do NOT belong on the field or court with you when the chips are on the line.
 Yes, of course you want to make the team.
 However, you must discipline yourself so that your focus is on what you’re doing at the moment and not the outcome of the tryouts.
 If you continually hear from that outcome, goal-oriented part of yourself during tryouts, then your mental job is to quickly return your focus of concentration back to the task at hand each and every time that it happens.
 So every moment that you’re out on the field in tryouts, try to keep your focus in the NOW, on WHAT you’re doing, NOT on HOW you’re doing it.
 Continually evaluating yourself during tryouts is a performance disrupting waste of time.

 The second concentration mistake most often made by athletes during tryouts, and one directly related to what we’ve just discussed, is to have your focus too caught up with the coach or coaching staff.
 It’s natural as an athlete to want to know how the coaches are viewing you.
 It’s natural to care about what they think of you.
 It’s common to have the burning question, “do they think I’m good enough to make the team?” continually on your mind throughout tryouts.
 However, having this focus will only intensify your nervousness and further distract you from paying attention to what is actually going on in the tryout.
 The fact of the matter is that who the coaches ultimately end up choosing for the team is one of those UNCONTROLLABLES while you are actively involved in the tryouts.
 You do not have DIRECT control over the coaches’ choices because you do not have direct control over them.
 The coaches have their own biases, opinions, preferences and idiosyncrasies, fair or not.
 Indirectly you can have an impact on their opinion of you by how well you perform.
 However, if you focus on the coaches and what they think of you, then you will only succeed in getting yourself uptight, and undermining your self-confidence, therefore making it less likely that you’ll make a good impression on them.